electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 (We could also set font size in units, like `16pt`.)

-See the extra line breaks at the braces?
-That's a code-layout convention for making CSS easier for us humans to read.
-The line breaks do not affect how the CSS works.
+See the extra line breaks at the braces, and the indentation?
+Those are code-layout conventions for making CSS easier for us humans to read.
+They do not affect how the CSS works.

 The terms for the display properties (like `color` and `font-size`) are defined in official specifications.
 Learning CSS is mostly about learning the names of the many properties you can use, and how they interact.